 login to your Databricks username and

 password to your Databricks password.
-However, we recommend that you use a personal access token to authenticate to an API endpoint.
+However, we recommend that you use a personal access token to authenticate to an API warehouse.
 If you choose to use a username and password, do not use

 -u to pass your credentials as follows: